Learn

 Common Keywords and Instructions

-Dockerfile allows users to specify various commands to build the image and configure the container environment.
+Dockerfile allows users to specify various commands to build the image and configure the environment.
 Some common instruction keywords are:

 • FROM - The FROM instruction creates a new build stage from a base image.
 It's usually one of the first lines in a Dockerfile.